 Under terms of employment, full-time employees accrue paid time off (PTO) on a bi-weekly basis determined by years of service.
 Unused PTO may be accumulated annually to a maximum of 240 hours.
 One time annually, any accumulated hours in excess of 240 hours will be calculated at the employees' current hourly rate and contributed to their health care savings plan.
 Upon termination, all remaining PTO hours will be calculated at the employees' hourly rate in effect as of the termination date and contributed to the employees' health care savings plan.
 PTO benefits earned but not yet taken have been recorded in the financial statements.
+Any severance amounts due to ending of employment contracts or termination not yet paid have been accrued in the financial statements.

-The current portion of the supplemental retirement obligation, detailed in Note 11, is included with compensation and related amounts on the balance sheet.
+The current portion of the supplemental retirement obligation, detailed in Note 10, is included with compensation and related amounts on the balance sheet.

-NOTES TO FINANCIAL STATEMENTS As of and for the Years Ended June 30, 2018 and 2017
+NOTES TO FINANCIAL STATEMENTS As of and for the Years Ended June 30, 2019 and 2018